Angina (an-JIE-nuh or AN-juh-nuh) is a type of chest pain caused by reduced blood flow to the heart. Angina is a symptom of coronary artery disease.

-Angina, which may also be called angina pectoris, is often described as squeezing, pressure, heaviness, tightness or pain in your chest.
-Some people with angina symptoms describe angina as feeling like a vise is squeezing their chest or feeling like a heavy weight has been placed on their chest.
-Angina may be a new pain that needs evaluation by a doctor, or recurring pain that goes away with treatment.
+Angina pain is often described as squeezing, pressure, heaviness, tightness or pain in the chest.
+It may feel like a heavy weight lying on the chest.
+Angina may be a new pain that needs to be checked by a health care provider, or recurring pain that goes away with treatment.

-Although angina is relatively common, it can still be hard to distinguish from other types of chest pain, such as the pain or discomfort of indigestion.
-If you have unexplained chest pain, seek medical attention right away.
+Although angina is relatively common, it can still be hard to distinguish from other types of chest pain, such as the discomfort of indigestion.
+If you have unexplained chest pain, seek medical help right away.

 - Shortness of breath